During the summer in Scandinavia, the sun never sets....

 To enjoy Scandinavia to the fullest with the extended daylight hours, why not cruise through the Norwegian fjords?
 Start in the far north in Kirkenes, passing the North Cape (known as the northernmost point in Europe) visiting the city of Tromsø, the beautiful Lofoten Islands and finish your cruise in the historic city of Trondheim.

-From the UK, we offer daily flights to northern Norway and Sweden from London Heathrow, Manchester, Birmingham and Aberdeen.
+We offer daily flights to northern Norway and Sweden from many destinations across Europe and around the world.
 With SAS, you always benefit from child discounts and free baggage allowances and seat reservations.
 We also offer you more choice than any other airline with the most comprehensive timetable to and from Scandinavia.

 Book your flight and enjoy the extended daylight now!